dimanech/atlas-guide/README.md

 #### Guideline/Documentation page

-Simply put regular markdown file to components tree and they automatically become part of the guide.
+Simply put regular markdown file to components tree and they automatically become part of atlas.

-#### Code "fences"
+#### Styling code "fences"

-All "_" in block code "fences" will be removed, but original "fence" will be added as CSS-class, so you could use it to style code by your needs.
+All "_" in code block "fences" will be removed, but original "fence" will be added as CSS-class, so you could use it to style code by your needs.
 Atlas by default style 2 class `*_bad`, `*_good`.
 This is used in guidelines.

 ```md